 Article Translations: (Spanish)

 Nosebleeds are common in kids 3 to 10 years old, and most are caused by nose-picking or dry air.
-They can be scary, but are rarely cause for alarm.
-Most will stop on their own and can be easily managed at home.
+They can be scary, but usually aren't serious.
+Most will stop on their own and can be cared for at home.

 What to Do: